CharlotteLeBihan18/paris-case-study/README.md

 - Examine how **income levels, population density, and green space availability** influence exposure to urban heat.
 - Provide an initial **cost-benefit analysis** of adaptation measures implemented by the City of Paris.

+## Why It Matters
+Extreme heat is one of the fastest-growing urban risks in Europe.
+This project shows how **environmental and social data** can be combined to guide **equitable climate adaptation policies**.

 ## Structure